Georgia Court Records

 The Record Restriction Process in Georgia

 The record restriction process in Georgia depends on when the arrest took place and how the case was resolved.
-Arrests before July 2013 may involve submitting a form that has been filled and signed by the former convict, prosecutors, and the arresting agency.
-This form will then be submitted to the GCIC and pay some fees after which the requested will be processed and granted if deemed worthy.
+Arrests before July 2013 may involve submitting a form filled out and signed by the former convict, prosecutors, and the arresting agency.
+This form may then be forwarded to the GCIC, and some fees may be paid.
+After that, the request is processed and granted if deemed worthy.
+However, restriction of arrest records after July 2013 may be done by the prosecutor at sentencing.
+Interested and eligible persons can also file a petition for expunction in the court where they were charged or convicted after five years of completing the sentence.

 Can a DUI be Expunged in Georgia?